dvdme/forecastio-lib-java/README.md

 Java 1.7<br>
 Tested under Windows 7 64bits, Linux Mint 15 and Ubuntu 13.04 64bits, but it should run everywhere.

+####Update (15-12-2013):
+* Alerts are now supported.
+* Errors are now supported.
+* New properties in DataPoints are now supported.
+* The URL is now constructed with StringBulder().
+* Improved the internal httpGET method and it should not return truncated responses anymore. ( Suggestion by [DragiPandeliev](https://github.com/DragiPandeliev) )
+* The request is now has `Accept-Encoding: gzip` added to the header, acording with the heartly recommendation of [Forecast.io](https://developer.forecast.io/docs/v2) documentation.
+* Improved flags class.
+* Other code improvements.

 ####Update (29-06-2013):
 * Return null if the field is not defined rather than -1d where -1 might be an accurate value.( Contribution by [matthew-cox](https://github.com/matthew-cox) )